PrismLibrary/Prism-Documentation/docs/xamarin-forms/dependency-injection/registering-types.md

 There are many times particularly when writing Prism Modules or Plugins in which you may want to check if a service has been registered and then do something based on whether it has or has not been registered.

 > [!NOTE]
-> When working with Prism Modules if you have a hard dependency on a given service it should be injected into the Constructor so as to generate an exception when initializing the Module if the serivce type is missing.
-You should only use IsRegistered to check for it if your intent is to register a default implementation.
+> When working with Prism Modules if you have a hard dependency on a given service it should be injected into the constructor so as to generate an exception when initializing the Module if the service type is missing.
+You should only use `IsRegistered` to check for it if your intent is to register a default implementation.

 ```cs
 if (containerRegistry.IsRegistered<ISomeService>())